smorf-ntsg/naip-chm/README.md

 > Morford, S. L., Allred, B. W., Coons, S. P., Marcozzi, A. A., McCord, S. E., & Naugle, D. E. (XXXX).
 A 0.6-meter resolution canopy height model for the contiguous United States. *[Journal Name TBD]*.

-The version-of-record repository for the manuscript can be found at Zenodo *[URL]*
+The version-of-record repository for the manuscript can be found at Zenodo: https://doi.org/10.5281/zenodo.17664995

 ---